 I grew up in Scotland in the 1980s carving neeps (turnips) at Halloween.
 These carved jack o’lanterns are eminently spookier than pumpkins, but a total nightmare to carve.
 If you value your fingers, then pick a pumpkin instead.
 There are heaps of pumpkin growers across the UK.
 For the lowest carbon footprint, find a pumpkin patch local to you and pick up a pumpkin or two.

 Alternatively, some people suggest leaving your pumpkin outside in your garden for animals to eat.
-If you do this, make sure to remove any candle wax, paint or other embellishments you may have used.
-I have read reports that pumpkin may be harmful to hedgehogs, but I can’t find any official information on this.
-If you wish to err on the side of caution, then popping your discarded pumpkin up in a tree in your garden for birds and squirrels to eat gets round this prickly issue.
+If you do this, make sure to remove any candle wax, paint, or other embellishments you may have used.
+I have read reports that pumpkins may be harmful to hedgehogs, but I can’t find any official information on this.
+If you wish to err on the side of caution, then popping your discarded pumpkin up in a tree in your garden for birds and squirrels to eat gets around this prickly issue.

 Other Eco-Friendly Halloween Decoration Ideas